-I learned how to roast my turkeys from a mixture of my mother-in-law and random recipes I had come across both online and TV.
+I learned how to roast my turkeys from a mixture of my mother-in-law’s and random recipes I had come across both online and on TV.
 My mother-in-law always used Bell’s Seasoning but I didn’t have any on hand.
-I wish that I did for this turkey.
+I wish that I did this for this turkey.
 Also, she taught me to cook the turkey breast side down.
 I had never ever heard of this method before but, since cooking it this way myself, will never cook it any other way.
 It makes the breast very moist.

 Make sure to not cook the turkey until falling apart if you do it this way because it will literally be impossible to flip back over to cut!
 You could even start cooking it breast side down and flip it back up halfway through cooking if you like.

 The roasting pan that we used comes with a V Rack and Basting Grill.
 I used the V Rack for this recipe and it turned out great.
-It was my first time using one and made removing the turkey from the pan so much easier than trying to stick in 2 large forks (or some other various utensils) in the turkey to remove it.
+It was my first time using one and made removing the turkey from the pan so much easier than trying to stick 2 large forks (or some other various utensils) in the turkey to remove it.